Texan cuisine: Tex-Mex

 Tex-Mex refers to a style of cooking that combines traditional Northeastern Mexican cuisine that makes heavy use of beef and extremely hot, tiny chiltepin pepper.
 Combination plates featuring tacos, enchiladas and tostadas served alongside rice and beans are not found in traditional Mexican cuisine.

 This custom developed only when Mexican-American cooks adapted offerings for customers who preferred a full plate, rather than the traditional style of eating small, separate dishes.

 Commercial manufacture of chili powders began in Texas in the 1890s.
 Today, chili is the official state dish.
-Texas is known for its own variation of chili con carne.
+Texas is known for its variation of chili con carne.

-Texas chili is typically made with hot peppers and beef (or sometimes game meats like venison) and is sometimes served with pinto beans, either as a side or in the chili itself.
+Texas chili is typically made with hot peppers and beef (or sometimes game meats like venison) and is sometimes served with pinto beans, either as a side dish or in the chili itself.

 The dish can be topped with an assortment of garnishes including fresh or pickled jalapeños, raw onions or crumbled soda crackers.
 Thick chili gravy is served over tamales and enchiladas.

 Frank X. Tolbert's 1953 recipe included beef-kidney suet, ancho chiles and lean beef for stewing such as chuck seasoned with oregano, garlic, cumin and cayenne pepper.

 Breakfast items include scrambled egg in flour tortilla tacos as migas and huevos con chorizo, huevos rancheros, and empanadas of various meats.

 King Ranch casserole is made with chicken, cream of mushroom and chicken soups, cheese and tortilla chips.

-Entrees are commonly accompanied by pan fried potato and refried beans.
+Entrees are commonly accompanied by pan-fried potato and refried beans.

 Ingredients commonly used in Tex-Mex cuisine include goat, chicken, pork, beef, venison, eggs, cheese, milk, beans, masa harina, peppers, chocolate, and various spices.

 Puffy tacos made with deep-fried handmade corn tortillas and served with beef picadillo are a San Antonio specialty.

 Pan de campo is the official state bread.
 Also called "cowboy bread", the simple recipe was traditionally baked in a Dutch oven.

 Desserts include flan, tres leches cake, sopapillas and pralines.

 In the ranch lands of the 1930s, after cattle were butchered, the hide, the head, the entrails, and meat trimmings such as skirt were given to the Mexican cowboys called vaqueros as part of their pay.

 Hearty dishes like barbacoa de cabeza (barbecued head), menudo (tripe stew), and fajitas or arracheras (grilled skirt steak) have their roots in this practice.
 Considering the limited number of skirts per carcass and that the meat wasn't available commercially, the fajita tradition remained regional and relatively obscure for many years, probably only familiar to vaqueros, butchers, and their families.
 Modern "fajitas" were introduced at a county fair in Kyle, Texas in 1969 by Sonny Falcon, who later opened an Austin restaurant offering fajitas as a main fare.